-- Placement of the SEP in public domain Dates to be confirmed by SPESSE Implementing Agencies - 30-day disclosure period Dates to be confirmed by SPESSE Implementing Agencies - Public consultation meetings with project stakeholders to discuss feedbacks and perceptions about the program Dates to be confirmed by SPESSE Implementing Agencies - Addressing stakeholder feedback received on the entire disclosure package Dates to be confirmed by SPESSE Implementing Agencies.
+- Placement of the SEP in public domain 21-working days effective upon when the SEP report is cleared by the World Bank. - Public consultation meetings with project stakeholders to discuss feedbacks and perceptions about the program - Dates to be confirmed by SPESSE Implementing Agencies

+· Addressing stakeholder feedback received on the entire disclosure package - Dates to be confirmed by SPESSE Implementing Agencies.